rkillickdev/rewind/README.md

 ## **SCOPE PLANE**

-In order to satisfy the goals outlined in the [strategy plane](#strategy-plane), I will implement the following features:
+In order to satisfy the goals and user stories outlined in the [strategy plane](#strategy-plane), I will implement the following features:

 * Implement functionality for all users to read snapshots posted by other site users.
 * Implement functionality for all users to read comments relating to user's snapshot posts.